No more deaths recorded in North East Lincolnshire

 There were no more coronavirus deaths recorded over the latest weekly period in North East Lincolnshire.

-A total of 453 people had died in the area when the UK coronavirus dashboard was updated on September 29 (Thursday) – which was unchanged from a week previously.
+A total of 453 people had died in the area when the UK coronavirus dashboard was updated on October 6 (Thursday) – which was unchanged from on September 8.

 Most Popular